Good practice exchange library

 Rent coordinators manage all matters relating to rent and rent records.
 They liaise with the tenancy officer about rent matters, including managing rent arrears.
 They calculate rent charges according to the rent policy and review these at least once every six months.

 The Treasurer manages the cooperative's financial transactions.
 They develop the annual budget and maintain accurate financial records.
 This includes monitoring and reporting on the cooperative's income and expenditure.
 They are responsible for submitting the annual budget to Renewal SA each year.

 Membership officers manage all matters relating to membership decisions or breaches of membership requirements.
 They coordinate membership applications and induct new members.
 They can help members decide which office bearer role they would like to be nominated for at the next annual general meeting.

 Maintenance officers manage and maintain the cooperative's housing stock.
-They maintain maintenance records, conduct annual property inspections, develop annual maintenance plans for each property as well as the summary maintenance plan for submission to Renewal SA each year.
+They maintain maintenance records, conduct annual property inspections, develop annual maintenance plans for each property as well as the summary maintenance plan for submission to SA Housing Authority each year.
 They organise for maintenance to be carried out, including engaging licensed tradespeople or carrying out maintenance themselves as required.